99% of people only ever experience recorded music as aural wallpaper.

 A track plays, you enjoy the noise it makes, perhaps you pick out the tune, or the rhythmic insistence is such that you enjoy the beat.
 But, when the next, randomly shuffled, track comes along you are not shocked or horrified by the breaking of any sort of spell.

 In the 1980’s this job was performed by the Sony Walkman, today, by your mobile device.
-The result, cold, heartless musical reproduction that bears as much resemblance to a musical performance as screen shot to a van Gogh
+The result, cold, heartless musical reproduction that bears as much resemblance to a musical performance as screen shot of a van Gogh to art

 By spending several hundred pounds on a CD or LP based system, with reasonably capable loudspeakers, you can enter the world of Hi Fi.
 This can be a jaw dropping experience for the uninitiated, but this does depend on the system and how you personally relate to music.
 If now you are listening through capable Hi Fi loudspeakers, you start to feel the music as well as hear it.
 If you think that this is unimportant, then ask yourself how Evelynne Glennie (a profoundly deaf, but world class musician) experiences musical delight.
 Whether you are speaking of reggae or classical music, a proportion of musical involvement is visceral.